-Product Qualification Process for Global Aerospace Firm: Based on information flow between the Company and the aerospace client previously announced, the Company believes that the 2-year long qualification process to approve the Company's titanium metal powers for use by a global aerospace firm and their suppliers, will conclude in the near term.
+Product Qualification Process for Global Aerospace Firm: As mentioned in the Q3 Outlook, based on information flow between the Company and the aerospace client previously announced, the Company believes that the 2-year long qualification process to approve the Company's titanium metal powers for use by a global aerospace firm and their suppliers, will conclude in the near term.
+The Company continues to have strong confidence in this endeavour and that the final decision from the client is slated for the very near future.

-Of note, the Company can confirm that the qualification process also now includes PyroGenesis' "coarse cut" titanium metal powder, in addition to the "fine cut" titanium metal powder that has been previously discussed as part of the qualification process.
+Of note, the Company previously confirmed that the qualification process includes both PyroGenesis' "coarse cut" titanium metal powder, in addition to the "fine cut" titanium metal powder that had been previously discussed as undergoing the qualification process.
+The Company has some expectations that the course cut may receive qualification first, which would be advantageous to the Company, as the course cut has been produced and stockpiled in large amounts at the PyroGenesis facility, so delivery readiness would be enhanced.